 Priorities 2.
-BFI FAN PRIORITY OUTCOMES:

-Film Hub North is focussed on increasing access and growing audiences that are representative of the UK population.
-Audience development activity supported by the fund must deliver against at least one of the following BFI and FAN priority outcomes: Engaging with children and young people Early cinema visits are important for the health of the exhibition sector.
+BFI FAN PRIORITY OUTCOMES Film Hub North is focussed on increasing access and growing audiences that are representative of the UK population.
+Audience development activity supported by the Film Exhibition Fund must deliver against at least one of the following BFI and FAN priority outcomes: Engaging with children and young people Early cinema visits are important for the health of the exhibition sector.
 We want to support organisations in engaging with children, families and young people, to introduce them to their work, stimulate their appetite for a more diverse screen culture and nurture future generations of cinemagoers.
-Activity focused on young audiences may target a segment of the audience or the group as a whole..
+Activity focused on young audiences may target a segment of the audience or the group as a whole.
+You can check out BFI FAN's guide to working with Young People here.
 Accessing a wider choice of film We want to give everyone the chance to see the greatest possible choice of film and moving image on the big screen, be it classic films, international cinema, documentaries, screen heritage, new works by emerging talents, TV or immersive and interactive content.
-We want to support ambitious and inclusive programmes that reflect a diversity of lived experiences and perspectives, to broaden audiences' horizon and allow them to develop personal and meaningful relations with film.
+We want to support ambitious and inclusive programmes that reflect a diversity of lived experiences and perspectives, to broaden audiences' horizons and allow them to develop personal and meaningful relations with film.
 Tackling social, economic and geographic barriers We want to improve access to screen culture for people across the North of England, by lowering barriers such as prohibitive costs, lack of cultural provision, lack of accessible screenings and threshold anxiety.
-We are particularly keen to support projects that engage audiences from working class backgrounds and projects engaging with disabled people, LGBTQAI+ people, Black, South Asian, South East and East Asian people and others of the global majority.
-Engaging with heritage collections that reflect the diversity of the UK We want audiences to experience screen heritage in creative, relevant and engaging ways through screenings and exhibitions of work reflecting the diversity of the UK, and in particular the North of England.
-Organisations should have relevant partnerships with screen heritage collections in place.
-A best practice guide for working with archive collections is available here.
-Principles All supported activity will need to address the following cross cutting principles:

-• Equity, diversity and inclusion FAN champions everyday inclusion.
+We are particularly keen to support projects that engage working class, disabled, LGBTQAI+, Black, South Asian, South East and East Asian audiences and others of the global majority.
+We recommend you check the following resource to identify and address socioeconomic barriers for audiences; and consult the Inclusive Cinema website for case studies, how-to guides, training opportunities and data around diverse audience groups.
+We are also interested in projects that engage with heritage collections in creative, relevant ways through screenings of work that reflect the diversity of the UK and in particular the North of England.
+We expect organisations to have relevant partnerships with screen heritage collections in place.
+A best practice programming guide for archive screenings is available here.
+Principles All supported activity will need to address the following cross cutting principles: Equity, diversity and inclusion FAN champions everyday inclusion.
 We would like to see how your project will meaningfully contribute to diversifying audiences for the widest range of cinema and how it will broaden the range of stories represented on screen.
 Where applicable we also seek opportunities to tackle under representation in the exhibition workforce.
 Environmental Sustainability We are committed to minimising the negative environmental impact of the work we support and ask all recipients to contribute to this aim.
 In your proposal, you will be asked to set out the steps you are taking both to minimise the environmental impact of your activity and to improve audience awareness of the climate and biodiversity crises.
 Inspiring examples of exhibitors working in this area include: Curzon, Depot, HOME and Scott Cinemas.
-The BFI and Julie's Bicycle have a number of recommended resources that may be useful when planning around sustainability.
+The BFI and Julie's Bicycle have a number of recommended resources that may be useful when planning around sustainability including the BFI Sustainable Screen Hub.